 If you decide you want to file a lawsuit against the manufacturer of the defective part for their role in your accident, there’s a statute of limitations to follow.
 The statute of limitations to sue for product liability is five years under Missouri law.
 That means you only have five years from the date of the accident to bring legal action against the manufacturer.

 The statute is strict.
 If you miss the deadline, you lose your right to file a lawsuit for compensation.
 If you try to file, the judge will most likely dismiss the case because the statute passed.
-Hiring a lawyer from OnderLaw, LLC will ensure you don’t miss any deadlines.
-Lawsuits are complex, and it’s difficult to figure out how to handle it if you don’t have experience.
+Hiring a St. Louis mechanical car defect attorney from OnderLaw will ensure you don’t miss any deadlines.
+Lawsuits are complex, and it’s difficult to figure out how to handle them if you don’t have experience.

 It’s overwhelming when you get injured in a car defect accident and don’t know how to handle a legal case.
 It’s even worse if you can’t afford legal representation.
-Most people who try to handle their case without a lawyer end up losing or receive less compensation than they deserve.
+Most people who try to handle their cases without a mechanical car defect lawyer in St. Louis end up losing or receiving less compensation than they deserve.

 We also offer an initial consultation free of charge.
 There’s no risk or obligation to speak with one of our attorneys.
 We will provide legal advice and determine if you have a solid case.
 There’s no pressure to make a decision on the spot or hire us if you decide not to pursue legal action.